Our favorite Nordstrom products of 2021 so far | CNN Underscored

 Curious about your fellow Underscored readers’ shopping habits?
 As the summer comes to an end, we saw it as the perfect time to take a look back at our bestselling Nordstrom products of 2021 so far.

 We believe that no time is a bad time to indulge in some retail therapy.
-From snuggly throw blankets to leggings you won’t want to take off, we’ve curated a list of some must-haves that are sure to enhance your day to day.
+From snuggly throw blankets to leggings you won’t want to take off, we’ve curated a list of some must-haves that are sure to enhance your day-to-day.

 Nordstrom Assorted 2-Pack Butter Light Crew Socks ($18; nordstrom.com)